Why do you now teach Nia and not swimming or traditional fitness?

 As a former professional athlete, you’re used to being drilled.
 How much of a role does this play in Nia?

-Have you been particularly touched by the story of any specific pupil?
+Have you been particularly touched by the story of any one participant?

-The dance and the development of every single pupil touches me.
+The dance and the development of every single participant touches me.
 Each one of them is unique; each one is wonderful.
-Time and again I see how my participants surpass themselves; how they not only become stronger or fitter but also more graceful, self-confident and softer.
+Time and again I see how my students surpass themselves; how they not only become stronger or fitter but also more graceful, self-confident and softer.
 Or take better care of themselves.
 I have to say, seeing that is always an amazing moment for me.